FREQUENTLY ASKED QUESTIONS

 To report cases of neglect, click here.

 I want to report barking dogs, feeding pigeons, or illegally kept farm animals, who do I contact?

 I want to report animals left outside during extreme heat or cold, who do I contact?

 To file a report during extreme weather events (Code Blue or Code Red) click here.

 Do you sell dog licenses for the City of Philadelphia?

-Yes, stop in with your rabies certificate and we will gladly help you make your pooch legal!
+Yes!
+Stop in with your rabies certificate or your rabies tag number and expiration date and we will gladly help you make your pooch legal!
 Speaking to other humans not your thing?
-License your dog online!

 Can you recommend a local dog walker, pet sitter, groomer, etc?